SpencerDawkins/media-hdr-wireless/draft-kaippallimalil-tsvwg-media-hdr-wireless.md

                                              Data Center

                                /======/ UDP Packet with MED option

-Figure 3: Server and Wireless entity in Data Center
 ~~~~~~~~
+{: #dc-deploy-diagram title="Server and Wireless entity in Data Center"}

 The UDP MED option is inserted by the Application Server and forwarded.
 The networks in the App Provider and Wireless Network Provider are within the boundaries of the trust domain.
 The Wireless Node processes the metadata in the MED UDP option and forwards the packet to the client (wireless endpoint).
 The MED UDP option is used by the wireless node to prioritize sets of packets (MDU), and may use the classification for packets of an MDU to share the same QoS and congestion handling in the wireless network.